 The Diplôme d’études en langue française, or DELF is an important foreign language proficiency test.
 This test helps students secure a job in France or admission to any French educational institution.

 DELF comes with different levels, each designed for students with specific requirements and goals.

 TCF or Test de Connaissance du Français, another popular French language proficiency test, is conducted by the French Ministry of Education.
 Individuals can take this language assessment test for personal, professional or academic purposes.

-This test follows the standards set forward by the Common European Framework of Reference for Languages.
+This test follows the standards the Common European Framework of Reference for Languages set forward.
 TCF includes a compulsory and an optional section.
-In the compulsory section, students have to answer 80 multiple-choice questions based on listening, reading and use of language structure.
+In the compulsory section, students have to answer 76 multiple-choice questions based on listening, reading, and using language structure.

-One can appear for the optional test only after they have cleared the compulsory one.
+Candidates can appear for the optional test only after clearing the compulsory one.
 The optional test consists of writing and speaking sections.
 However, since this is an optional section, students can choose to avoid it altogether.

 TestDaF or DSH